Manchester United will sign a surprise striker says Louis van Gaal

 "I've listened to you and that's why," Van Gaal joked to journalists when asked to explain his decision.

 "I think you have more knowledge than I, so now Rooney is there."

-After Tuesday's match, United will face Barcelona on Saturday before wrapping up their tour against Paris Saint-Germain in Chicago.
+After United play San Jose on Tuesday they face a further game against Barcelona on Saturday before wrapping up their tour against Paris Saint Germain in Chicago.